In this tutorial you will learn how to set up a PostgreSQL Database on Amazon RDS in the Amazon cloud from scratch and step by step.

 What is PostgreSQL?

-PostgreSQL is an open source relational database system which has capability to handle heavy workload and can scale systems very easily.
-It can run mostly on all Operating systems.
-It is an open source but highly extensible like you can define your own data types, functions.
+PostgreSQL is an open-source relational database system that has the capability to handle heavy workloads, scale systems easily, runs mostly on all Operating systems, and is highly extensible like you can define your own data types, functions.
 PostgreSQL is one of the most widely used AWS RDS DB engines.

 - Text Search